The KIT Motion-Language Dataset: Conclusion

 We also presented a novel way to decide which motion to present to the user during annotation: perplexity-based motion selection, which is used for the crowd-sourced collection of annotations.
 We show that the perplexity is a suitable metric to detect annotations that are either under-represented or controversial.
 We further show that the perplexity-based selection approach helps decrease the variance in perplexity and acts in a stabilizing manner.

 However, there is still room to improve the dataset in future work.
 First, we intend to add more motion data from the wide variety of available data sources.
 Second, the Motion Annotation Tool currently only supports motions performed by a single subject and without any objects.
 Especially the inclusion of objects is an important next step since they provide additional context, e.g. for manipulation tasks.
 Third, we intend to actively develop the dataset and its contents to incorporate ideas and feedback which we will hopefully receive from users of our dataset.
+Fourth, defining a measure for motion data similar to the annotations' perplexity is an interesting problem.
+This would allow the annotation system to decide which motion should be annotated next if not all motions have been annotated yet or if new motion data is added.
+A possible approach could be to use unsupervised clustering using Hidden Markov Models (HMMs)~\cite{DBLP:conf/ro-man/KulicTN07, DBLP:journals/ijrr/KulicTN08}.
+For an unannotated motion, the distance to existing clusters could be used to decide how to prioritize the motion for annotation.
+Furthermore, this approach could also be used to find interesting structure and clusters in the data that could eventually become part of the dataset.